ayumu0622/UCBData100-1stSolutionMLModel/README.md

 - **Data Transformation & Standardization**:
   - Applied logarithmic transformations to qualitative features and employed standard scaling to normalize the dataset, substantially improving our model's predictive accuracy and interpretability.

-## About

-This repository represents a milestone achievement in the Data 100 course at UC Berkeley, distinguishing itself by addressing the intricate challenges of predicting housing prices with an innovative and effective machine learning model.